Divide the dough into equal lemon sized balls.

 Slip the adhirasam into the oil.
 It will sink initially and will then rise to the top.

 Flip it gently for the other side to cook.
-It will puff up a bit like a poori.
 Drain and transfer to a plate.

-Immediately, press the cooked adhirasam with the bottom side of a bowl, to remove excess oil and to flatten it.
+Immediately, press the cooked adhirasam with the bottom side of a bowl, to remove excess oil.
 You can press it between two ladles over the stove itself or you can also use a adhirasam kattai for this.